thingsboard/thingsboard.github.io/docs/trendz/install/windows.md

 **Note**:  If Trendz installed on a remote server, you have to replace localhost with the public IP address of the server or with a domain name.
 Also, check that port 8888 opened for public access.

-### Authentication

-For first authentication you need to use **Tenant Administrator** credentials from your **ThingsBoard**

-Trendz uses ThingsBoard as an authentication service.
-During first sign in ThingsBoard service should be also available to validate credentials.
+### Step 7.
+Sync ThingsBoard With Trendz

+{% include templates/trendz/install/sync-with-tb.md %}

-## Step 8.
+### Step 8.
 Install Trendz Python Executor

 To utilize all Trendz capabilities, such as Trendz Python Calculation Fields or Prediction Models, it is essential to install an additional service: the Trendz Python Executor, which can securely run Python code.

 You can learn more about how to install it [here](/docs/trendz/install/python-executor-configuration-windows).

-## Post-installation steps
+## Authentication

-It is essential to follow these [instructions](/docs/trendz/post-installation-steps) to fully use all features, such as saving telemetry to ThingsBoard and adding Trendz views to dashboards.
+{% include templates/trendz/install/authentication.md %}

 ## Troubleshooting